protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 **Do not delete** `required` fields.
 This is almost impossible to do safely.

-When you no longer need a non-required field and all references have been deleted from client code, you may delete the field definition from the message.
+When you no longer need a field and all references have been deleted from client code, you may delete the field definition from the message.
 However, you **must** [reserve the deleted field number](#fieldreserved).
 If you do not reserve the field number, it is possible for a developer to reuse that number in the future.

 You should also reserve the field name to allow JSON and TextFormat encodings of your message to continue to parse.

 <a id="fieldreserved"></a>

-### Reserved Field Numbers {#reserved-field-numbers}
+#### Reserved Field Numbers {#reserved-field-numbers}

 If you [update](#updating) a message type by entirely deleting a field, or commenting it out, future developers can reuse the field number when making